-- (c) Where the employee is over 45 years of age and has completed two continuous years of service with the employer the employee is entitled to an additional week's notice. - (d) The notice of termination required to be given by an employee is the same as that required of an employer as set out at Clause 12.1 except that there is no requirement on the employee to give additional notice based on their age. - (e) An employer may summarily dismiss an employee for gross and wilful misconduct.
-An employee who is summarily dismissed does not receive notice, or payment in lieu of notice. - (f) Where the employer terminates the employment of the employee and does not require the serving of notice the employer will pay the employee the amount in lieu of working out the notice period. - (g) In respect of any forfeiture by the employee of wages in lieu of providing notice, the employee may at any time authorise the employer to deduct from their wages payable up to, or on, termination relevant wages payable in lieu of notice. - (h) Should an employer not receive such an authorisation from the employee, the employer may recover such outstanding amount from the employee in the appropriate statutory tribunal.
-It is acknowledged that the employee has the same rights to pursue an employer for underpayment in the appropriate jurisdiction. - In respect of this requirement for an employer to provide notice or pay in lieu of notice under this clause, nothing in this clause shall exclude the application of Subdivision C Division 11 of Part 2-2 of the Act. - (j) It is the intention of this clause that the employer and employee provide appropriate notice upon termination. - 12.2 Job Search Entitlement
+- (d) The notice of termination required to be given by an employee is the same as that required of an employer as set out at Clause 15.3 except that there is no requirement on the employee to give additional notice based on their age. - (e) An employer may summarily dismiss an employee for gross and wilful misconduct.
+An employee who is summarily dismissed is not entitled to notice, or payment in lieu of notice. - (f) Where the employer terminates the employment of the employee and does not require the serving of the notice period the employer will pay the employee the amount in lieu of working out the notice period. - (g) In respect of any forfeiture by the employee of wages in lieu of providing notice, the employee may at any time authorise the employer, in writing, to deduct from any monies due to the employee on termination an amount not exceeding the amount the employee would have been paid under this Agreement in respect of the period of notice required by this clause less any period of notice actually given by the employee. - (h) Should an employer not receive such an authorisation from the employee, the employer may recover such outstanding amount from the employee in the appropriate statutory tribunal.
+It is acknowledged that the employee has the same rights to pursue an employer for underpayment in the appropriate jurisdiction. - (i) In respect of this requirement for an employer to provide notice or pay in lieu of notice under this clause, nothing in this clause shall exclude the application of Subdivision C Division 11 of Part 2-2 of the Act. - (j) It is the intention of this clause that the employer and employee provide appropriate notice upon termination.